A resource for Missourians

-The wind energy market is one of the fastest growing sources of environmentally-friendly energy in the United States.
-However, because of this fast growth, the comprehensive impact of wind farm development on rural communities is complex and unmapped.
-At this time, there is no clear understanding of the issues and impact of wind energy development.
+The wind energy market is one of the fastest growing sources of renewable energy in the United States.
+However, because of this fast growth, the comprehensive impact of wind turbine development on rural communities is complex and unmapped.